zacharyLYH/Optimal-train-delivery-time/readme.md

 1. Initialize the graph with nodes and edges.
 2. Generate all possible moves for each train at each step. `generateMoves()`
-3. Using the results from (2), calculate the time taken for each configuration and store the shortest time.
+3. Using the results from (2), calculate the time taken for each configuration and store the shortest time in `calculateTravelTime()`.
 4. Return the shortest time from (3).

 ### Complexity

-`permutations()` generates all permutations of the input list of trains.
-The number of permutations of m trains is `m!`, thus this function is a `O(m!)` algorithm.
+`permutations()` generates all permutations of the input list of packages.
+The number of permutations of n packages is `n!`, thus this function is a `O(n!)` algorithm.

-`product()` generates all possible assignments of n packages to m trains.
-The complexity is `O(m^n)` because it generates every possible combination of m trains for n packages.

-`generateMoves()` terates over each permutation of the trains `(O(m!))` and each assignment of packages `(O(m^n))`.
-It generates all possible moves given all train permutations and packages.
+`generateMoves()` iterates over the trains in `O(m)` and applies itself to all `O(n!)` possible package delivery orderings.
+Total complexity is thus `O(m*n!)`.
 The only intelligence it is built in with is it checks for `validConfigurations`.
 A valid configuration is a configuration where all the packages can be loaded onto the train without the train getting overweight; suppose we have a configuration where the package weight is 10 and the train's capacity is 5, then this configuration is quickly rejected.

+`calculateTravelTime()` calculates the total travel time for a given train configuration using Dijkstra's algorithm to find the shortest paths.
+Since the complexity of Dijkstra's is `O(E+VlogV)` where `E` is an edge and `V` is a vertex, the final complexity is `O(S⋅(E+VlogV))` where `S` is the number of stops we make along a route.
+To optimized, we have implemented a memoization for Dijkstra, such that if we've previously calculated the result for a set of inputs, we will just return it from a storage.

+`main()`.
+Generally, the complexity is dominated by the `generateMoves()` function.

 ### Test case